ibrahimRabeh/Memar_tech_test/README.md

 ### 5. Chat & Communication
    - **Direct Messaging**: Communicate directly with your chosen designer or firm for updates, queries, and collaboration.
-   - **Customer Support**: Reach out to Memartech support through an integrated chat feature for any assistance you may need.

 ## Tech Stack

-- **Frontend**: Developed using React and TypeScript, ensuring a responsive and dynamic user experience.
+- **Frontend**: Developed using dart, ensuring a responsive and dynamic user experience.
-- **Backend**: Powered by Firebase for robust authentication, database management, and real-time data synchronization.
 - **Mobile Compatibility**: Built using Flutter, making it accessible and optimized for mobile devices.